wp-plugins/jomres/readme.txt

 = Jomres 8.1.19 19/02/2015

-<span class="label label-success">Feature</span> New feature in list bookings and list properties, can now sort by last changed state.
+New feature in list bookings and list properties, can now sort by last changed state.
-<span class="label label-success">Feature</span> New functionality to support a new Latest bookings since last active plugin for property managers
+New functionality to support a new Latest bookings since last active plugin for property managers

 Moved Polish zloty notation to end of currency instead of beginning.
 Emptied cache before importing eu tax rates.